wkim7015/Back_up_0.1/README.md

 Problems:

-incompleted version of log-writing format : will be patched next version.
+incompleted version of log-writing format :  will be patched n:ext version.

 Solved:

-it cannot perform over the same folders again. > By using hour units, it can be repeated with a delay of second.
+whenever the drive does not exists, it gives bug > Putting the copied folders in to original folders and the error report. it cannot perform over the same folders again. > By using hour units, it can be repeated with a delay of second.